cyrilletuzi/vscode-angular-schematics/walkthroughs/pro/documentation.md

 3. search "Documentation"
 4. choose "Angular Schematics: Documentation and tutorial"

+**Please take a few minutes to follow the basics:**
+- first generation
+- troubleshooting
+- configuration

 ## Pro edition 💎

 You have subscribed to the Pro edition, thank you! 💖